tropars/tropars.github.io/_pages/internship1.md

 France.
 Univ.
 Grenoble Alpes is one of the 50 best universities in the world for computer science according to international rankings.

-More specifically, the intern will work in the ERODS research team, that focus on the efficiency and robustness of distributed systems.
-ERODS is one of the top system research teams in France and in Europe, with publications in the most selective conferences of the domain.
+More specifically, the intern will work in the KrakOS research team, that focus on the efficiency and robustness of systems.
+KrakOS is one of the top system research teams in France and in Europe, with publications in the most selective conferences of the domain.

 ### Contact